satyampsoni/silver-surfer/ROADMAP.md

 - Support for in-cluster config.
 - Support for Helm Chart.
 - Built capability to run silver-surfer as a server.
-- Upgrades on the basis of Migration Policies.

 ## Feedback channels